segment was partly funded by a Local History Grant issued by the Brisbane City

 Great value is attributed to any of that understanding with which the author has been imbued by an indigenous identity and one non-indigenous individual.
 An element of confidentiality applies to material generated in the course of conveying such an understanding, which limits information about Bulimba Creek Valley's indigenous heritage provided here to what has been gathered from other sources.

-Commentary on the geological, floral and faunal character of the catchment contributes a sharper definition of the social history of Bulimba Creek Valley, as those components gave rise to the cornucopia of resources found by indigenous and non-indigenous peoples.
+Commentary on the geological, climatic, floral and faunal character of the catchment contributes sharper outlines & themes shaping the economic & social history of Bulimba Creek Valley, as those components gave rise to the cornucopia of resources found by indigenous and non-indigenous peoples.

-The Bulimba Creek Valley lies upon a geological basement of a Neranleigh - Fernvale Rock Formation [ ancient marine sediments deposited in the Palaeozoic Era i.e. ca. 300 - 400 million years ago, when the greater Brisbane region would have lain at depth under the ocean, and any shoreline of the time might have been in the vicinity of what is now Toowoomba on the Great Dividing Range ], overlain by successive formations of Brisbane Tuff [ of volcanic origin and deposited during the Mesozoic Era between 235 and 220 million years ago ], Ipswich Sedimentary Basin rock types [ also deposited in the Mesozoic Era, of which the Tingalpa Formation is an eastern extension], Woogaroo Sub-Group [ a later sedimentary layer ] Moorooka rock layers, and a relatively recent minor volcanic flow [ deposited in the last 30 million years].
+The Bulimba Creek Valley lies upon a geological basement of a Neranleigh - Fernvale Rock Formation [ ancient marine sediments deposited in the Devonian Carboniferous geological phase - in the Palaeozoic Era i.e. ca. 300 - 400 million years ago, when the greater Brisbane region would have lain at depth under the ocean, and any shoreline of the time might have been in the vicinity of what is now Toowoomba on the Great Dividing Range], overlain by successive formations of Brisbane Tuff [ of volcanic origin and deposited during the Mesozoic Era between 235 and 220 million years ago - featuring rhyolitic tuff, ignimbrite, agglomerate, conglomerate, siliceous shale components, Ipswich Coal Measures rock types [ also deposited in the Mesozoic Era/ Triassic period, the Tingalpa Formation, featuring coal, deposited during the Triassic period, & Woogaroo Sub-Group [ a sedimentary layer feturing coal, deposited during the Triassic-Jurassic Period] Moorooka rock layers, and a relatively recent minor volcanic flow [ deposited in the last 30 million years].
 This is a microcosm of the wider Brisbane geological picture, which is the most diverse of all Australia's capital cities [Willmott & Stevens ].

-The 1976 Beckmann-Hubble Map of Soil Landscapes of Brisbane profiles the Bulimba Creek Valley as featuring a predominance of landscape units of low coastal plains, narrow valley floors of alluvium interspersed with low hills of sandstones, shales, greywacke, phyllite, rhyolitic tuff and highly weathered basalt in the mid- and upper catchment and high hills of quartzite together with undulating plateau and slopes on Tertiary sediments [deposited between 65 to 2 million years ago] in its upper stretches.
+The 1976 Beckmann-Hubble Map of Landscapes of Brisbane profiles the Bulimba Creek Valley as featuring a predominance of landscape units of quaternary estuarine flood plain with tidal delta deposits, Quaternary flood plains, river terraces, low coastal plains, narrow valley floors of alluvium interspersed with low hills of sandstones, shales, greywacke, phyllite, rhyolitic tuff and highly weathered basalt in the mid- and upper catchment and high hills of quartzite together with undulating plateau and slopes on Tertiary sediments [deposited between 65 to 2 million years ago] in its upper stretches..

 Associated dominant soil types are humic & peaty gleys and solonchaks in lower lying areas and red-yellow podzolic soils with gleyed podzolic and lateritic podzolic soils, with lithosols and red clays in higher areas , with the formerly agriculturally rich Sunnybank district characterized by lateritic red earths, shallow black earths, as well as prairie soils and dark acid clays around Runcorn.The fertile soils of Sunnybank, Eight Mile Plains and Rochedale lie on Tertiary basalts.